Body donation program

 • has died of or with a contagious disease;

-• belongs to a person who has died outside of a 75-mile radius of the University, unless prior arrangements have been made;
+• who has died outside of a 75-mile radius of the University, unless prior arrangements have been made;

-• belongs to a person who has died outside of the state of Ohio, during a national holiday or an unscheduled emergency that required the Colleges to be closed.
+• who has died outside of the state of Ohio, or during an unscheduled event that requires the program to be closed.

 In addition, we may not accept a body of a person whose limbs (i.e., arms and legs) have been amputated.
-Also, if a relative notifies the Department of Anatomy and Neurobiology that he or she wishes to make disposition of the body at his/her own expense, the Department of Anatomy and Neurobiology will ask for assurance that the family has arrived at an agreement before accepting or refusing the body.
+Also, if a relative notifies the Department of Biomedical Sciences that he or she wishes to make disposition of the body at his/her own expense, we will ask for assurance that the family has arrived at an agreement before accepting or refusing the body.

 Because these situations may arise, we strongly recommend that each person who registers with the Body Donation Program also have alternative arrangements.